| Title: | Calculate Model-Based Metrics of Proportionality on Count-Based Compositional Data |

 Gamma value for EBIC calculation of the log-likelihood |

-the vector of lambdas used for graphical lasso, (lambda.gl
+the vector of lambdas used for graphical lasso, (lambda.gl); the index of

 The graphical lasso penalty